pearlshare/hannibal/README.md

 ### schema.required

-The `required` key of the schema will invalidate the object being tested if the key is missing.
-Note this does not check the value, purely the presence of the key.
+The `required` key of the schema means a value is required to be valid.
+A value can be anything including null, undefined and 0.
+Note that `required` does not check the value type, purely the presence of a value.

 Usage: